Fniel88/Registraduria_System/README.md

 # Electoral system for Senate elections

-GitHub where you are gonna see a proyect given by MSION TIC 2022, for being manipulated by students and create a electoral system of Colombia, this is a local web create by Daniel Charria and Laura Rodriguez, it was changed for an academic propouse.
+GitHub where you are gonna see a proyect given by MSION TIC 2022, for being manipulated by students and create a electoral system of Colombia, this is a local web create by Daniel Charria and Laura Rodriguez, it was changed for an academic purpose.

 Evidence : https://drive.google.com/drive/folders/1fukCAvFzjmEUFiTDAbMRAgfUgmDaAK7E?usp=share_link